pablodecm/phd_thesis/src/103_chapter_3.md

-\longrightarrow \mathcal{Y}_D \subseteq \mathbb{R}^{b\times n}$ of the detector readout collected by the experiment is that often the generative model of $p(\boldsymbol{x} | \boldsymbol{\theta})$ can be used to build synthetic likelihoods of $s(D)$ that link the observations with the model parameters, so classical inference algorithms can be used.
+\longrightarrow \mathcal{Y}_D \subseteq \mathbb{R}^{b\times n}$ of the detector readout collected by the experiment is that often the generative model of $p(\boldsymbol{x} | \boldsymbol{\theta})$ can be used to build non-parametric likelihoods of $s(D)$ that link the observations with the model parameters, so classical inference algorithms can be used.
+This likelihoods are referred here as synthetic because they are not based on the actual generative model of
+$\boldsymbol{x}$ but on approximations constructed using simulated observations.

 For summary statistics of the type $\boldsymbol{n}_T^\textrm{obs}(D) :
 \mathcal{X}_D \subseteq \mathbb{R}^{d \times n } \longrightarrow \mathcal{Y}_D \subseteq \{0,1\}^{b}$